rodrigorc/raze/README.md

 ## What can it do

 R.A.Z.E. emulates the ZX Spectrum 48K and 128K more or less completely.
-It supports loading TAP and TZX tape dumps, and Z80 snapshots.
-It is also able to save snapshots using the same format.
+It supports loading TAP and TZX tape dumps, Z80 snapshots and RZX recordings.
+It is also able to save snapshots using the Z80 format.

-You can also load ZIP files with tapes or snapshots inside.
+You can also load ZIP files with tapes, snapshots or recordings inside.
 Just do not open a ZIP with several valid files, because it won't know what to do with them.

 What works and what not